olc-digital/amanda-brookfield/src/pages/index.md

   readMoreText: Read more about Good Girls
 latestReleases:
   latestRelease1:
+    book: The Other Woman
+    blurb: >-
+      To be published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
+      On a normal day, in a normal house, on a normal street, wife and mother Fran has had enough.
+She packs a case, leaves a note for her menacing bully of a husband, Pete, and one for her beloved twenty-year-old son, Harry, and heads to the airport in a last-ditch bid for freedom.
+  latestRelease2:
     book: Good Girls
     blurb: >-
       Published in October 2019, 'Good Girls' tells the compelling story of the